jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 89I Circumstances where disputant may not challenge adjustment
 (1) a disputant may not challenge an adjustment proposed by the Commissioner if the disputant— (a) accepts the adjustment in writing; or
-  (b) Is deemed to accept the adjustment, and section 89K does not apply.
+  (b) is deemed to accept the adjustment, and section 89K does not apply.
 (2) The Commissioner must include or take account of each proposed adjustment that is accepted or deemed accepted by a disputant in a notice of assessment issued to the disputant.

 ### 89J Where Commissioner accepts adjustment proposed by disputant